-STUDYING HISTORY AT WOODBRIDGE
+STUDYING HISTORY

-Students wishing to study history will need at least six GCSEs at grade 6 or above and two at grade 5 or above.
-It is desirable and would certainly assist with the requirements of the course, if students had studied and achieved a GCSE grade 5 and above in history, as well as a high grade in English language or English literature.
-For students who have not studied GCSE history, each case will be assessed on its merits.
+Students wishing to study History should have a GCSE grade 5 or above in History, as well as a high grade in English Language or English Literature.
+For students who have not studied GCSE History, each case will be assessed on its merits.

 Students are taught by two exceptionally experienced teachers; one for Tudor and one for Russian history.
 Lessons involve reading historical sources, sharing analytical and evaluative points and discussing them.
 Similarly, students will consider a range of historical interpretations.
 By complementing this with a thorough grounding in the necessary historical knowledge, students are able to support their opinions robustly, recognising that arguments are complicated and nuanced, and should be approached in an open-minded and balanced way.
-The history classroom might be the stage for lively debate, a place of quiet reading and writing or indeed, anything in-between.
+The History classroom might be the stage for lively debate, a place of quiet reading and writing or indeed, anything in-between.

-Studying history at Woodbridge School is to study dramatic changes.
+Studying History at Woodbridge School is to study dramatic changes.
 The Tudor Reformation depth study examines a transformative period in English history that goes way beyond the obvious (but fascinating) shift in religious beliefs and practices.
 Here we see a drive for higher clerical standards unleash a torrent of criticism and blow the centuries-old papal house of cards from our shores.
 England experienced the emergence of a new national self-consciousness, focussing upon a sense of imperial monarchy, and encouraging a centralisation of state authority.
 The Crown was enriched by the exploitation of a now national Church, but squandered its ill-gotten gains on wars and vanity projects, discarding an opportunity to free itself from the increasing checks and balances of the body-politic.
 Indeed, the reach and confidence of the parliamentary Commons attained new heights, to the extent that their response to 17th century moves towards monarchical absolutism, plunged the nation into a bloody and revolutionary war that enabled a constitutional monarchy to emerge.